 - Science and Engineering Officer Cadets will study Psychology, English, Canadian Military History, Canadian History and Civics in addition to the required courses of their Science or Engineering programme.

-Officer Cadets pursuing an RMC of Canada Arts degree not only gain knowledge relevant to their field of specialization and exercise their communication and critical thinking skills, they also examine situations from a military perspective and become aware of current domestic and global issues.
+Officer Cadets pursuing an RMC Arts degree not only gain knowledge relevant to their field of specialization and exercise their communication and critical thinking skills, they also examine situations from a military perspective and become aware of current domestic and global issues.
 A key component of the programme is using examples based on real-life experiences of young officers on operational deployment.
 In their second year, Arts students select a major field of study consisting of compulsory and elective courses.
 In addition, students may also develop a minor programme in a subject that is not an integral part of their major concentration.
 To obtain an honours degree, Officers must complete additional courses and requirements as specified by their department.